-Two weeks ago I'm pretty sure we had snow on the ground, or at least torrential downpours.
+I'm pretty sure we had snow on the ground two weeks ago, or at least torrential downpours.
 Our ability to deal with inclement and constantly changing weather is probably why Chicagoans are such hearty and resilient stock.
 Are you listening @amazon?
 There's nothing we can't accomplish in this town.
 Some of us even sail in all of these conditions @3rdcoastcruisin.

-Because it is going to be incredibly hot and humid day, I decided to take my 2 chihuahuas out on a nice long walk early in the a.m.
-That way they'll veg all day as I go on about all the things I have to do.
-As I crossed a small almost empty street in downtown Chicago I was witness to another bicycle/black suv incident.
-I was crossing in accordance with the suggestion of the 'walk' street line, something that is generally optional, for commuters of any kind, in this town.
+Because it will be a sweltering and humid day, I decided to take my two chihuahuas out on a nice long walk early in the a.m.
+That way, they'll veg all day as I go on about everything I have to do.
+As I crossed a small, almost empty street in downtown Chicago, I witnessed another bicycle/black SUV incident.
+I was crossing under the suggestion of the 'walk' street line, which is generally optional, for commuters of any kind, in this town.

 Yet again, I see a black SUV turning left.
 A bicyclist comes whizzing by and almost gets creamed by the SUV.
 The bicyclist screams at the SUV - I turn around and yell at the bicyclist 'he had the right of way!'
-Admittedly the signage for bicyclists, pedestrians and vehicles is not intuitive.
-It's getting better as people grasp concept that the street sign will not flash at the same time for bikes as the sign for vehicles.
-There will be a handful of casualties no doubt as it continues to get ironed out.
+Admittedly the signage for bicyclists, pedestrians, and vehicles is not intuitive.
+However, it's getting better as people understand that the street sign will not flash simultaneously for bikes as the sign for cars.
+There will be a handful of casualties, no doubt, as it continues to get ironed out.

-Two days ago I feared getting shot.
-Today, I could have had to live with the horror of seeing a young man hit, thrown from has bicycle and attempt to calm the hysteria of the driver who unknowingly him it.
-Again, I didn't bring my phone.
-I just need a break from my digital leash sometimes.
+Two days ago, I feared getting shot.
+Today, I could have lived with the horror of seeing a young man hit, thrown from his bicycle, and attempt to calm the hysteria of the driver who unknowingly gave it.
+But, again, I didn't bring my phone.
+I need a break from my digital leash sometimes.
 I didn't want to hear it pinging while walking my dogs on a pleasant Sunday morning.

-What's different in these two stories?
-The first bicyclist was riding a really old bike, he had no helmet.
+What's different between these two stories?
+The first bicyclist was riding a really old bike; he had no helmet.
 His total investment was probably $50 bucks.
-The second bicyclist was totally sculpted, he was wearing a spandex body suit with shorts that came to the knee.
+The second bicyclist was sculpted; he wore a spandex body suit with shorts to the knee.
 He had a helmet.
 His investment was probably $10k.
 They were both whizzing around with no attention to traffic or their surroundings.
 The first black SUV was driven by an angry man, mad at the world for some reason.
-The second black SUV was driven by, I think a woman, (can't verify as I was visually seeing the bicyclist thrown from his bike while I was screaming) who was totally unaware.
+The second black SUV was caused by, I think a woman (can't verify as I was visually seeing the bicyclist thrown from his bike while I was screaming) who was unaware.

-So how do we govern for lack of awareness, dismissal of rules, apathy, anger, manipulation?
-Right now, I think the answer is 'we don't'.
-There's no way we could create any set of stringent rules that could possibly cover every situation.
-We each have to do the best we can in the moment and hope for the best from there.
+So how do we govern for lack of awareness, dismissal of rules, apathy, anger, and manipulation?
+Right now, I think the answer is 'we don't.'
+There's no way we could create any stringent rules that could cover every situation.
+So we each have to do our best now and hope for the best from there.

-When the police arrived the sedan took off.
-The SUV driver was waiving his arms with great drama telling the story of how he was victimized.
-As more officers walked toward him, I said "I saw the whole thing.
+When the police arrived, the sedan took off.
+The SUV driver was waving his arms with great drama telling the story of how he was victimized.
+As more officers walked toward him, I said, "I saw the whole thing.
 What he's saying is not true.'
-An officer stopped to listen telling me I was being recorded.
+An officer stopped to listen, revealing I was being recorded.
 I agreed.

-On paper the SUV driver was a victim.
+On paper, the SUV driver was a victim.
 He was clearly hit by another car.
-If the sedan driver would've stayed would he have gotten a ticket?
+If the sedan driver had stayed, would he have gotten a ticket?

 How can we govern for manipulation?
 How do we hold people accountable when their story seems plausible?
-When the facts as they are documented seem to indicate a clear path -- when the path is not so clear?
+When the documented facts indicate a clear path even though the situation is not so clear?
 What if the bicyclist was severely injured?
 Or died?
 I saw what I saw but could I be wrong?
 Sure I could.
-I don't think so but it's possible.
-Faced with documented facts and a constant barrage of alternative opinions and arguments, could my story be changed?
+I don't think so, but it's possible.
+Faced with recorded facts and a constant barrage of alternative opinions and arguments, could my story be changed?
 Possibly.
-How can we influence the SUV driver not to do what he did?
+How can we influence the SUV driver not to do what he did? #bycicling #law #Chicago